muratk5n/thirdwave/en/README.md

 ---

-Putin finds those blind spots, and exploits them well.
-'Rules based order' means ppl following them are predictable.

----

 NATO was sadly a disadvantage in this conflict.
 Motto "one for all, all for one" works *if you are in it*.
 If outside, the deterrent aspect becomes a disadvantage.
 They are built to kick some serious ass, which means going all in, with everyone on board, which you cannot do even partially in a situation such as in UKR.
 So they were reduced to watching the whole conf from the sidelines.
+Putin finds those blind spots, and exploits them well.

 ---